Excerpt from Finding Center Stage

 His uncle picked up.
 “What?”

-Richard’s fist was white.
-“I have to go to Texas tomorrow.”
+Richard’s fist was white, “I’m going to Texas tomorrow.”

 “Like hell.
 You’re coming to the party!”